reddtoric/MySigRChat/README.md

 # SignalR Chat app
 A simple real-time chat app.
 Created using ASP.NET Core with MVC/SignalR.
 This project is for learning purposes.
+**Note**: This app is hosted with Azure & AWS RDS with the free packages so the [live site][4] may not be active.

 I followed along a [video][1] to make a chat app; it didn't work and had many bugs.
 After spending some time debugging, making small changes and seeing what happens, and looking at stackoverflow and Microsoft's MvcMovie tutorial project, I finally got a basic working chat app.

 Other guides used:
 - [Azure: Quickstart: Create an ASP.NET Core web app in Azure][2]